HenrikMoe/Service-Infrastructure/README.md

 jinsei api subpack for okaying enterprise iams

-ACTUS and Edgar report taxonomies will be available for request over hosted JINSEI API with a key of course
+ACTUS and Edgar report taxonomies will be available for request over hosted JINSEI API with a key of course - as transformer packs

 # Hardware